The glory of the Messiah, 13:1-20:1

 The visits to the tomb by Mary Magdalene, Peter and the beloved disciple, establish the fact that it was empty and ordered in appearance, thus confirming the resurrection and prompting faith.
 Having vanquished the powers of darkness the Son quietly rises.

-i] In John's gospel, the story of the resurrection is covered in the account of: the empty tomb, 20:1-10; the appearances to Mary, v11-18; the ten in the upper room, v19-23; and "doubting" Thomas, v24-29.
+i] Context: In John's gospel, the story of the resurrection is covered in the account of: the empty tomb, 20:1-10; the appearances to Mary, v11-18; the ten in the upper room, v19-23; and "doubting" Thomas, v24-29.
 The story of the empty tomb is reported by all the evangelists, although John's account is quite different to the three synoptic gospels.
 The telling of the story may be different, but the details remain the same.

 ii] Dodd says of John's account of the resurrection of Jesus that it is "the most humanly moving of all the stories of the risen Christ."